South East Europe Energy Transition Dialogue

 -

-The project seeks to advance progressive thinking and action about decarbonisation and national/regional energy transition strategies in SEE.
-Furthermore, it will develop evidence-based strategies for ensuring a successful energy transition.
-In particular, the project will i) build a SEE think tank network working on decarbonisation and strengthen its capacity, ii) develop science-based, cost-effective, politically feasible solutions to power system transition maximizing opportunities from regional cooperation & EU-level support, iii) engage with SEE climate & energy policy stakeholders (government, industry, society, academia) to advance Renewable Energy Sources (RES) when developing integrated national energy & climate plans, and iv) feed SEE insights to EU-discussions on the Clean Energy for All Europeans package and the forthcoming Multiannual Financial Framework, incl. options to reduce RES financing cost.
+The project established an SEE think tank network on decarbonization and strengthened its capacity.
+The development of science-based, cost-effective, and politically feasible solutions to power system transition contributed to maximizing opportunities for regional collaboration and support at the EU level.
+In addition, the project fostered collaboration among climate and energy policy stakeholders in SEE (government, industry, society, academia) in advancing Renewable Energy Sources (RES) when developing integrated national energy and climate.
+Ultimately, this brought the SEE experience to EU-discussions on the Clean Energy for All Europeans package and the Multiannual Financial Framework, including options to reduce RES financing costs.